 Once empathy and attachment begins to form in relationships, romance fraudsters may ask for money.
 This could happen in various ways.
 A fraudster might say:

-- they have considerable assets in another country, but need money to unlock them.
+- They have considerable assets in another country, but need money to get them out

 It’s important to be aware that even if you meet someone in person, they might not be who they claim they are.
 Victims across Canada have shared stories of being scammed after meeting a romantic partner in real life.

-A Group of Women Are on the Hunt for an Alleged Con Man
+A Group of Women Hunt for an Alleged Con Man

 Women across Canada claiming they were duped in romance schemes by the same alleged fraudster have banded together to try and track him down.
 One of the women says the man, known to her as Dre, met with her several times and said he wanted to build a life together.
 He asked her to deposit a cheque in her bank account and then transfer some of the funds to him.
 Later, she learned the cheque had bounced, leaving her nearly $20,000 in debt.
 “Dre” was gone too.